paulbradish/awesome-digital-marketing/README.md

 - __[ChatGPT](https://chat.openai.com/) - Where do I begin?
 Open AI's Chat GPT has soooo many uses in marketing, but the primary use case is for generating powerful call-to-actions, hooks, and content ideas.__
    - [15 Rules For Crafting Effective GPT Chat Prompts](https://expandi.io/blog/chat-gpt-rules/) - How effective your ChatGPT response is depends entirely on you and the prompts you use.
    - [Awesome ChatGPT](https://github.com/humanloop/awesome-chatgpt) - A curated list of awesome ChatGPT tools, demos, and docs.
    - [ChartGPT](https://www.chartgpt.dev/) - Text to beautiful charts within seconds
+- [Claude](https://claude.ai/login) - A next-generation AI assistant for your tasks, no matter the scale.
 - [Copy.ai](https://www.copy.ai/) - AI-powered copywriter that generates high-quality copy for your business.
 This tool is great for generating ideas and/or breaking through inevitable writer blocks.
 - [Google Bard](https://bard.google.com/) - Your creative and helpful collaborator, here to supercharge your imagination, boost your productivity, and bring your ideas to life.
 - [Jasper](https://www.jasper.ai/) - AI Content Platform that helps you and your team break through creative blocks to create amazing, original content 10X faster.
 - [Jounce](https://www.jounce.ai/) - The self proclaimed answer to the overwhelming gap between marketers and copywriters, providing the most advanced AI writing technology to marketers around the globe.
 - [PromptPerfect](https://promptperfect.jina.ai/) - A cutting-edge tool designed to streamline prompt engineering by automatically optimizing your prompts for ChatGPT, GPT-3.5, DALL-E 2, StableDiffusion and MidJourney.
-- [SuperReply](https://superreply.co/) - Improve your productivity and free up time with AI-powered email replies.
-- [Wordtune](https://www.wordtune.com/) - Say exactly what you mean through clear, compelling and authentic writing.

 ### AI Guides & Resources
 - [GPTE](https://gpte.ai/) - Discover the latest tools and trends in AI.